ISISNeutronMuon/SScanSS-2/README.md

         python make.py --test-coverage

-For developers, it is advisable to install a git pre-commit hook to run unit test on each commit
+For developers, it is advisable to install a git pre-commit hook to run unit test on each commit.
+On Windows, you might need to add the path of required DLLs e.g. *ANACONDA_DIR/Library/bin* into the system path for the pre-commit hook to work

         python make.py --add-pre-commit-hook

+The pre-commit hook will check that the code is formatted appropriately then run the unit test.
+To check the code formatting without the pre-commit hook

+        python make.py --check-code-format

+To format the code into the appropriate style

+        python make.py --format-code

 How to build the documentation
 ------------------------------
-The documentation is currently hosted using Github pages at [https://isisneutronmuon.github.io/SScanSS-2/](https://isisneutronmuon.github.io/SScanSS-2/).
+The documentation is currently hosted using GitHub pages at [https://isisneutronmuon.github.io/SScanSS-2/](https://isisneutronmuon.github.io/SScanSS-2/).
 The documentation should be built using the provided Sphinx make file.
 The restructured text source is in the **docs** folder while the build will be placed in the **docs/_build** folder.